-There are so many service providers out there it may be difficult to know where to begin.
-Here are some tips for choosing a service provider that’s best for you.
+There are so many home VoIP service providers out there it may be difficult to know where to begin.
+Here are some considerations to keep in mind when choosing a service provider:

-Know how many minutes you need, what features you want, and how much you’re willing to pay.
+Know how many minutes you need, what features you want, and how much you’re willing to pay for residential service.

 Read reviews on various providers.
 How reliable is their service?
 Was customer service helpful?
 How is the call quality?

 Research the companies that interest you.
 Compare their plans.
-What features come with a VoIP subscription?
-Do they supply any VoIP equipment, such as phone adapters?
+What features come with a home VoIP subscription?
+Do they supply any equipment such as phone adapters?